acumos/security-verification/docs/design.rst

   based upon log delivery to the ELK component.

 The Scanning Service encapsulates a default set of scanning tools and optionally integrates with an external scanning service.
-See the "External Scan Result" description below for details on external scanning service integration.
+See the `External Scan`_ description below for details on external scanning service integration.

 The Scanning Service will record and use the results of scans in a new artifact